Discover Avignon

 The Avignon festival

 Every year, in July, the city center of Avignon comes alive to host the famous festival.
-Over three weeks, you will have the opportunity to attend a wide variety of shows: classical theatre, contemporary works, dances, artistic performances, etc. By staying at the Regina Hotel, you will be at the heart of the entertainment and performances. < /p>
+Over three weeks, you will have the opportunity to attend a large variety of shows: classical theater, contemporary works, dances, artistic performances, etc. By staying at the Regina Hotel , you will be at the heart of the activities and performances.

 The surrounding villages

-In the surroundings of our hotel in the center of Avignon, you will find many villages that are worth visiting.
-We particularly suggest that you stop at Villeneuve-lès-Avignon, renowned for its Mediterranean gardens, but also at Les Baux-de-Provence with its Carrières de Lumières and its superb panorama.
+In the surroundings of our hotel in the center of Avignon, you will find many villages which are worth the detour.
+We particularly suggest stopping at Villeneuve-lès-Avignon, renowned for its Mediterranean gardens, but also at Baux-de-Provence with its Carrières de Lumières and its superb panorama.
 Finally, don't miss the Pont-du-Gard, a magnificent Roman aqueduct listed as a UNESCO World Heritage Site.

 The ViaRhôna is a cycle path of more than 800 km which follows the course of the Rhône, from its source in Switzerland to its mouth in the Mediterranean.
 It crosses several regions of France, notably Auvergne-Rhône-Alpes, Provence-Alpes-Côte-d'Azur and Occitanie.

-Avignon is a city located on the route of the ViaRhôna, and is an interesting stopover for cyclists.
+Avignon is a city located on the ViaRhôna route, and constitutes an interesting stopover for cyclists.
 The surroundings of the city offer magnificent landscapes and exceptional tourist sites.